 Santa Maria Novella Train Station - A street view of the SMN Train Station.
 All buses stop here, and the bus stops are located throughout the train station complex.
-Students will likely use the station for some excursions and for personal travel throughout their time in Florence.
+Students will use the station to visit Venice, or for personal travel throughout their time in Florence